-The Universal Offer Additional Targeted Support and Specialist Individualised Provision Support and Provision All children from Years 2 to 6 are given the opportunity to run for School Councillor each year.
+The Universal Offer Additional Targeted Support and Provision Specialist Individualised Support and Provision All children from Years 2 to 6 are given the opportunity to run for School Councillor each year.
 All children have the opportunity to join a club including: performing arts, football, multi-sports.
 Class performances and productions where everyone has a part.
 Collaborative working in class.
 Socially Speaking intervention.
 Adult support at playtimes to encourage friendships and modelling of games.
 Advice from SALT Buddy system, particularly for new children to the school where necessary.
 Meetings with early years providers to discuss individual needs of pupils who will join Reception.

+Super Sixers support the younger children and provide a role model for them.
 Home visits are arranged for children entering Reception.
 There is a robust secondary transition and partnership with our main local feeder school.